What is Running Account Settlement/Quarterly Settlement?

 Last updated: 18 Jun 2025

-As part of the physical settlement process for stock derivatives, FYERS blocks trading in certain expiring contracts nearing expiry to protect traders from unintended delivery obligations.
-Here's how the blocking mechanism works.
-Blocking Period ...
+As part of the physical settlement process in stock derivatives, we at FYERS block trading in certain expiring contracts close to expiry to protect clients from unintended delivery obligations.
+Here is how the blocking mechanism works.
+Blocking ...

-Understanding whether a scrip is under physical settlement is crucial when trading in F&O (Futures & Options), especially during expiry.
-Since regulatory reforms by SEBI, all stock derivatives are now mandatorily physically settled, meaning traders ...
+Understanding whether a scrip is under physical settlement is crucial when trading stock F&O near expiry.
+We at FYERS follow SEBI rules under which all stock derivatives are mandatorily settled by delivery at expiry.
+This means if you hold a stock ...

 When trading stock Futures and Options (F&O) on the NSE, it's critical to understand how physical settlement is managed.
 FYERS follows a proactive square-off policy to help clients avoid unintended delivery obligations at expiry.
 Square-Off Timings ...